How to Make Online Research with Baby Boomers a Success

 But the fact is, they want to get involved!
 They want to get their opinions out there, and they want to keep contributing to society.
 They have a voice, they want it to be heard - and they are more than comfortable using online methodologies to do so.

-The proof is in the pudding
+The Proof is in the Participation

-We recently carried out a study where we recruited respondents aged 55-75 to take part in a study that combined telephone interviews with an online market research community.
+We previously carried out a study where we recruited respondents aged 55-75 to take part in a study that combined telephone interviews with an online market research community.
 Due to the age of the target audience, it was assumed that we would need to offer out more telephone interviews - but this wasn’t the case at all.

 Want to find out more about how you can get the best out of your market research online community?
 Take a look at our website for more info, and don’t hesitate to get in touch if you’d like to discuss your project with our expert team!